-In writing an article about 1975 Topps baseball, I had a lot of options; Robin Yount or George Brett’s rookie cards, the mini-cards, the colorful borders, commemorative cards, or stories about unopened products, among many other topics about this super popular 660-card set.
-But I’ve decided to talk about Herb Washington instead.
+In writing an article about 1975 Topps baseball, I had a lot of options: Robin Yount or George Brett’s rookie cards, the mini-cards, the colorful borders, commemorative cards, or stories about unopened products, among many other topics about this super popular 660-card set.
+But I’ve decided to talk about Herb Washington instead; it is his birthday (November 16th).

-The 1975 Topps card, #407, lists Herb Washington as a “Pinch Runner” since that was the only role he had as a major leaguer; he never had an at-bat.
+The 1975 Topps card, #407, lists Herb Washington as a “Pinch Runner” since that was his only role as a major leaguer; he never had an at-bat.
 His 1975 Topps card (and the mini and O-Pee-Chee versions) is the only baseball card that ever used “Pinch Runner” as the position label.

-Washington was a talented high-school runner who then ran for Michigan State, where he was a four-time All-American in Track and Field.
+Washington was a talented high school runner who went on to run for Michigan State, where he was a four-time All-American in Track and Field.

 In 1974, the Oakland A’s signed him as the team’s designated runner, with no expectations for developing other baseball skills.
 He played in 105 games without batting, pitching, or fielding.
 He finished his career with 31 stolen bases in 48 attempts, scoring 33 runs.